 Yorkshire Sculpture Park: The Coffin Jump

-Yorkshire Sculpture Park has unveiled a new work today, 18 June, by contemporary artist Katrina Palmer, which celebrates the role of women in the First World War as part of , the UK’s arts programme for the First World War centenary.
+Yorkshire Sculpture Park unveiled a new work on 18 June, by contemporary artist Katrina Palmer, which celebrates the role of women in the First World War as part of , the UK’s arts programme for the First World War centenary.
 The work references the all-female First Aid Nursing Yeomanry (FANY).
 Founded in 1907, Captain Edward Baker’s conception of the FANY was of women on horseback riding to the rescue of fallen men in the battlefield.
 In spite of the nurses’ courage, the British Army initially refused to be associated with the liberated women of the FANY.
 Palmer makes reference to their battle against prejudice through words on the artwork drawn from sources including the 1918 diaries of FANY member Muriel Thompson.
 The Coffin Jump will occasionally be activated by a horse and local rider who will gallop across the Park and make the jump: A symbol of independent mobility and action, capturing the emergence of female emancipation.
 For more information on the history of FANY, the organisation’s work today and the sculpture, visit

 ART: The Foundling Museum 2018: marking 100 years of female suffrage